hamlim/react-controlflow/README.md

 # React-controlflow

-A simple switch-case react package.
+A simple switch-case react package for managing control flow, it acts a bit like React-Router's Switch component, but has several use cases outside of just rendering.

 ```Javasvript
 <Switch on={condition}>